 As mentioned in rule #2, an essential component of how to make coffee taste good is water temperature, so if you find that your brewer is unable to get to that optimal temperature, it may be a good opportunity to change up your favorite coffee-making method.

 Unless you are prepared to spend the money on an expensive automatic machine to get all the ideal conditions for optimal coffee brewing, you may want to consider a manual coffee brew method.

 Yes, they will require a bit more work on your part, but they are relatively inexpensive and give you more control over how you brew your coffee compared to your average automatic coffee maker.

 We have previously reviewed the 8 Best French Stainless Steel Coffee Presses in 2021, the Top Best Selling Pour Over Coffee Makers, and the Best Automatic Pour Over Coffee Makers.

 The French press is an immersion brewer that will yield you a bold, flavorful coffee.
 If you are new to manual coffee making and do not want to endure a steep learning curve, this is probably your best option.
 The Mueller is one of the best-selling French Presses you can find.

 The pour-over coffee maker can help you achieve a cleaner-tasting cup of coffee if done correctly.
 This method gives you the most direct control over your final cup of coffee, so there can be a lot of trial and error before you get things just right for your personal preferences.
 The Bodum is one of the best-selling pour-over coffee makers you can find.

-No matter what manual coffee maker you choose, you will likely not regret your choice as both will make fantastic cups of coffee.
 And if you do not like the first cup of coffee you make with one of these, it can be easy to change up some of the variables like the water temperature, how long you let it brew, and the ratio of coffee to water.
 Speaking of which…